isa-ulisboa/msc-gis/exercises/msc-gis-ex12_gps.md

 - **graticule** - a representation of a grid based on the CRS of the project, or in measured distances.
 It facilitates reading and identification of locations, and distance measures.
 - **citation** - a recommended citation in text to be used by the map users.

-The fists five elements are considered to be a requirement in any map layout.
+The first five elements are considered to be a requirement in any map layout.

 1. Create a map layout to represent roads, maps and the GPS track of the *Tapada da Ajuda* map:
     - in ArcGIS Pro, use the tool *Insert --> New layout*